ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

 **Update 3:** Facilities has contacted us to say that they are finishing up the repairs and that we can begin to start loading the servers again.
 As such we've released ~50% of the nodes to begin running jobs again.

+**Update 4:** Facilities has completed the repairs, and all nodes have been released.

 ## Standard Operating Procedures

 ### SOP for unscheduled outages